terriann/Simply-Pinterest-WordPress-Plugin/README.md

 * Non tested at this time

 ##Not Compatible
-The better pinterest plugin is not compatible with some plugins by design.
+The Simple Pinterest Plugin is not compatible with some plugins by design.
 These plugins serve a completely different purpose while cluttering up the image.
 Inorder to avoid conflicts this plugin will be disabled if it detects the following plugins are active:

 * None at this time